graysonguarino/graysonguarino.com/content/blog/A-Year-In-Embedded-Engineering.md

 listing.

 After getting the job, I was in "fake it 'till you make it" mode for months.
-Luckily, while working in a domain that interests me with incredible mentors who helped me get up to speed with the world of embedded engineering, the imposter syndrome that I've felt since entering the workforce has started fading way.
+Luckily, while working in a domain that interests me with incredible mentors who helped me get up to speed with the world of embedded engineering, the impostor syndrome that I've felt since entering the workforce has started fading way.
 I don't get everything, but I get **it**.

 ## How To Become An Embedded Engineer